DrSkunk/acsm-to-epub/README.md

 Uses [Knock](https://github.com/BentonEdmondson/knock) to convert ACSM files to epub.
 Afterwards it's uploaded to a Google Drive folder.

+Because Knock only has releases for a x86_64 Linux kernel, this will also only work on those platforms.

 This automatically downloads the Knock binary.

 # Installation